 In the following (very simple) example, you will learn how to open and edit a file with vi, how to save your changes and quit vi.
-For more information about vi and vim (an improved version of vi), refer to Section "The vi Editor" (Chapter 19, Working with the Shell, ↑Reference).

 8.7.1 Example: Editing with vi

 NOTE: Display of Keys

 In the following, find several commands that you can enter in vi by just pressing keys.
 These appear in uppercase as on a keyboard.
 If you need to enter a key in uppercase, this is stated explicitly by showing a key combination including the Shift key.